-After breakfast we went to the Wilderness Gallery at the Cradle Mountain Chalet where you can view some beautiful landscape images from Tasmania und Iceland.
+After breakfast, we went to the Wilderness Gallery at the Cradle Mountain Chalet where you can view some beautiful landscape images from Tasmania and Iceland.
 Then we went via Waratah to the Philosophers Falls.

 Our next stop was the campground in Corinna.
 The campsites are beautifully located in dense rainforest in front of the Pieman River with many wild animals like wallabies and possums running around.
 But the provided wooden platforms were only usable for very small tents.
 We had to camp on the road with our large tent.

-Instead we rented a kayak and explored the Piemann River by our own.
+Instead, we rented a kayak and explored the Pieman River on our own.

 It took us about 45 minutes to Lovers Falls.
 The creek there is extremely beautiful but difficult to photograph.

 After visiting the Lovers Falls we paddled into the Savage River mouth where you can see the derelict of an old sunken metal ship.

 Back in Corinna, we did the Whyte River Walk which is a one hour roundtrip along the Piemann River and Whyte River.
 The day ended with some nice dinner at the Corinna restaurant (lamb, steak, and pasta).